Zyrix/Human_Activity_Recognition/README.md

 4. remove duplicate columns
 5. extract the measurements on the mean and standard deviation for each measurement along with subject and activity
 6. summarize the average of each variable for each activity and each subject
+7. round to five significant digits
-7. write the summary to a text file
+8. write the summary to a text file